MayaUWI/Maya.UWI.github.io/README.md

 ### 24th October 2018
 ## Work Update

 * Scrapped Planned sql schema...
-Reviewed and Reconstructed.<a href="https://docs.google.com/document/d/1037-ddsonv-Jqjo_1Z0Y59nhM1KTjyBACSI7nKGEpk4/edit?usp=sharing"> New Schema's Here</a>
+Reviewed and Reconstructed("https://docs.google.com/document/d/1037-ddsonv-Jqjo_1Z0Y59nhM1KTjyBACSI7nKGEpk4/edit?usp=sharing") [New Schema's]
 * Spent 8 hours bringing the 2 functions GpaAdapter and SQLDataBaseHelper to par with previous content(capabilities).
 * Pushed current work to show work is/was being done to the scrum master
 * Decide whether to make a general adapter that handles all table creation,deletion and update with the same functions. or create separate functions for all 7 tables (... probably not the latter)
 Did create separate functions for all.
 Seemed the cleanest,safest and easiest to document route.
-* Learned a lot about the Cursor interface("https://developer.android.com/reference/android/database/Cursor#getColumnIndexOrThrow(java.lang.String)")[Google Developers 1] and ("https://google-developer-training.gitbooks.io/android-developer-fundamentals-course-concepts/content/en/Unit%204/101_c_sqlite_database.html"](Google Developers 2)
+* Learned a lot about the Cursor interface("https://developer.android.com/reference/android/database/Cursor#getColumnIndexOrThrow(java.lang.String)")[Google Developers 1] and ("https://google-developer-training.gitbooks.io/android-developer-fundamentals-course-concepts/content/en/Unit%204/101_c_sqlite_database.html")[Google Developers 2]

 * My tasks :